The programme which used to be called Cable My Street now operates as a request form for customers to register their interest in Virgin services.

 As we've already pointed out, Virgin are no longer the only fibre broadband provider around, even if their footprint is bigger than most.

-Openreach have moved from expanding their superfast network to rolling out fibre to the premises (FTTP) broadband at pace.
+Openreach have moved from expanding their superfast network to rolling out full fibre to the premises (FTTP) broadband at pace.

-At the time of writing, this has covered more than eight million premises and is scheduled to reach 25 million premises by the end of 2026 - including up to 6.2 million in rural and semi-rural areas that Virgin Media may not venture to.
+At the time of writing, this has covered more than 15 million premises and is scheduled to reach 25 million premises by the end of 2026 - including up to 6.2 million in rural and semi-rural areas that Virgin Media may not venture to.

 Thanks to the way Virgin and Openreach expand, it doesn't mean the premises that can get Virgin are able to get Openreach services automatically too - so, the chances of being able to access fibre broadband are increased slightly.